zakharovakr/interest_rate_test_cypress/README.md

 6. Choose your browser -> Click on "Start E2E Testing"
 7. Click on `interest_rate_tests.cy.js` -> the tests will run (and hopefully pass)

 P.S.
-Alternatively, you can run the tests in the terminal using `npx cypress open` instead of steps 4-7.
+Alternatively, you can run the tests in the terminal using `npx cypress run` instead of steps 4-7.

 ## Additional Notes